Let me guess:

 Toastmasters is to help people improve their speaking skills and to increase their confidence.

-And yet, there is little to learn and improve if you don’t have in the club great speakers to learn from, great evaluators to provide superb feedback and best in class members who encourage others to attend and grow.
+And yet, there is little to learn and improve if you don’t have in the club great speakers to learn from, great evaluators to provide superb feedbacks, and best-in-class members who encourage others to attend and grow.

 That’s why a great Toastmasters president also focuses on finding, “hiring” and retaining the best talent.